alexanderlobov/homepage/posts/2017-02-03-transmission-setup.md

 language: english
 ---

-This tutorial is about installing and configuring Transmission on Ubuntu 14.04.
+This tutorial is about installation and configuration of Transmission torrent client on Ubuntu 14.04.

-## Installing
+## Installation

 First, install [Transmission](https://transmissionbt.com/):